USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 Consistency of configuration variables is critical for building CMAQ itself, not just its libraries.
 Accordingly CMAQ includes the configuration script `config_cmaq.csh` to help enforce consistent environment settings for CMAQ and its associated libraries [Appendix A](Appendix/CMAQ_UG_appendixA_model_options.md) lists the `config_cmaq.csh` variables defined for the build process and suggests values to which to set those variables.

-Note that for multiprocessor applications it is recommended that the Fortran MPI wrapper script mpiifort (for Intel compiler and for GNU and PGI fortran compiler, use mpifort) be specified for the Fortran compiler (myFC).
-Using this script, instead of a direct call to the Fortran compiler, will ensure that the full suite of MPI components (libraries and include files) for the compiler are included in the parallel build without anything provided by the user explicityly.
+Note that for multiprocessor applications it is recommended that the Fortran MPI wrapper script mpifort (for Intel compiler and for GNU and PGI fortran compiler, use mpifort) be specified for the Fortran compiler (myFC).
+Using this script, instead of a direct call to the Fortran compiler, will ensure that the full suite of MPI components (libraries and include files) for the compiler are included in the parallel build without anything provided by the user explicitly.

 Use the following steps to initialize your CMAQ environment: